-When comparing car insurance, the quotes you're given will reflect the sort of use you've said the vehicle will be put to.
+When comparing car insurance, the quotes you're given will reflect how you've said you’ll use the vehicle.

 There's no getting away from it, your car insurance premiums will be higher if you state that you use your vehicle for work.